chanhi2000/devlog/src/site/github/library.md

     - [🌐Official Site](http://ethanschoonover.com/solarized)
 - [ohmyzsh/ohmyzsh][ohmyzsh/ohmyzsh]: 🙃 A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
     - [🌐Official Site](https://ohmyz.sh)
+- [FreedomBen/basic-ocp-demo][FreedomBen/basic-ocp-demo]: Sample app that can be easily deployed to OpenShift either as a training exercise or demonstration.

 ---